Best Cheap Treadmills

 Looking for an inexpensive treadmill that will last?
 You won’t find any 5-star treadmills at this price point, however these are the best for under $800 (we don’t recommend spending anything less).
 Consider a few of these top brand name models that feature unique space saving technology, easy at-home assembly, and impressive built-in workout programs for top program variety.

-For under $800, you can get this new 2015 model by Horizon.
-Featuring a folding design, 10% incline and more console features than most treadmills in this price range, the T101… Read More
+For under $800, you can get this model by Horizon.
+Featuring a folding design, 10% incline and more console features than most treadmills in this price range, the T101 model is… Read More

 See best price »